Japanese Cuisine Growing in Popularity

 The app, which costs $3 per month, includes all “made in Japan” background music that restaurants can use to bring the cultural sounds of Japan to their customers.
 To find the right ambiance you can use the keyword and tag search by entering in a type of dish such as “ramen”, “yakitori”. “sushi”, or a type of restaurant such as “izakaya” or “sake bar” to get the right tracks.
 The huge range of songs offers each restaurant the right fit; whether they have a busy and louder crowd or a small and intimate setting.

-The Japanese have developed a very unique method of beautifying tableware with arrangements of flowers and leaves.
-Authentic Japanese restaurants use seasonal tableware and decorate their space accordingly.
-It’s considered an art, not just the taste of the dishes but the design and colour of the tableware and the decorating of the restaurant itself.
+Authentic Japanese restaurants use seasonal tableware (with flowers and leaves) and decorate their space accordingly.
+It’s considered an art, not just the taste of the dishes but the decorating of the restaurant itself.
 Music marries all of the elements within the restaurant to give to right ambiance for the customer.
-Background music is most important in Japanese restaurants because of how it helps reach all five senses of the customer and puts them in an authentic Japanese setting.
+Background music is also important because of how it helps reach all five senses of the customer and puts them in an authentic Japanese setting.

-All of the music on the app is original work and includes the copyrights.
+All of the music on the Nash Music Channel app is the Japanese background music studio’s original work and includes the copyrights.
 There are no song limits or royalty charges as that is all covered in their subscription fee.
 Online or offline, the app can be used anywhere you carry your smartphone or tablet.
+Make your Japanese restaurant more exquisite.